skip to Main Content

 In NSW there are 2 options –

-2. A civil damages claim which if successful, generally results in a much higher amount of compensation than what can be claimed via the National Redress Scheme.
+2. A civil claim for common law damages, if successful, allows for receipt of damages that are not capped in the same way as offers under the National Redress Scheme.
 Civil damages claims are typically run by lawyers with experience in abuse claims.

 Are there time limits for making a claim?